OHDSI/StudyProtocols/Study 2 - Treatment Pathways 12mo/README.md

 port <- NULL
 ```

-folder 	      = folder containing the R files and parameterized SQL script from this repo, make sure to use forward slashes /
+- *folder* - folder containing the R files and parameterized SQL script from this repo, make sure to use forward slashes (/)
-minCellCount  = 5   # all cell counts lower than this value will be removed from the final results table
+- *minCellCount* - all cell counts lower than this value will be removed from the final results table
-cdmSchema     = schema name where your patient-level data in OMOP CDM format resides
+- *cdmSchema* - schema name where your patient-level data in OMOP CDM format resides
-resultsSchema = schema where you'd like the results tables to be created (requires user to have create/write access)
+- *resultsSchema* - schema where you'd like the results tables to be created (requires user to have create/write access)
-sourceName    = short name that will be appeneded to results table name
+- *sourceName* - short name that will be appeneded to results table name
-dbms          = "sql server", "oracle", "postgresql" or "redshift"
+- *dbms* - "sql server", "oracle", "postgresql" or "redshift"

 - Execute the script.
 - MainAnalysis.R will render the SQL, translate it to your environment dialect, execute the SQL, and export the resulting summary statistics as .csv files to your target folder.